February 05, 2021

 Primary craniosynostosis affects individuals of all races and ethnicities and is usually present at birth.
 Most forms of primary craniosynostosis affect men and women in equal numbers (although males outnumber females 2:1 for sagittal synostosis).
 Primary craniosynostosis affects approximately 0.6 in 100,000 people in the general population.
 Overall, craniosynostosis affects approximately 1 in 2,000-2,500 people in the general population.
 Approximately 80-90 percent of individuals with primary craniosynostosis have isolated defects.
 The remaining cases of primary craniosynostosis occur as part of a larger syndrome.
 More than 150 different syndromes have been identified that are potentially associated with craniosynostosis.

 A diagnosis of primary craniosynostosis is made based upon identification of characteristic symptoms, a detailed patient history, and a thorough clinical evaluation that includes careful assessment of the shape of the skull.
 A variety of specialized tests include specialized imaging techniques.
 Such imaging techniques may include computerized tomography (CT) scanning and magnetic resonance imaging (MRI), although a head CT is best for evaluating suture / bone involvement.
+Although there has been recent debate about the need for CT’s prior to surgery (and accompanying radiation), there are a number of literature reports documenting their value in ruling out other suture involvement as well as brain abnormalities.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
 Routine skull x-rays have been discontinued as a routine diagnostic tool in the setting of craniosynostosis due to the lack of sensitivity and frequent inaccuracy.

 In some cases, a diagnosis of primary craniosynostosis may be made before birth (prenatally) by ultrasound examination.
 During an ultrasound, reflected sound waves create an image of the developing fetus.
 An increasing number of children are also being diagnosed via prenatal MRI.

 The treatment of primary craniosynostosis is directed toward the specific symptoms that are apparent in each individual.
+In general, it is an issue of appearance versus intracranial pressure.
 Surgery is the main form of therapy for affected children, but not all children will require surgery.
-Surgery is performed to create and ensure that there is enough room within the skull for the developing brain to grow; to relieve intracranial pressure (if present); and to improve the appearance of an affected child's head.
+Surgery is performed to create and ensure that there is enough room within the skull for the developing brain to grow; to relieve intracranial pressure (if present); and to improve the appearance of an affected child’s head.
+The various surgical approaches (endoscopic, Pi procedures, total calvarial reconfiguration, springs, distraction, etc) each have their unique advantages / disadvantages and are best discussed in detail with the treating physician at the time of evaluation.

 Genetic counseling may be of benefit for affected individuals and their families.
 Other treatment is symptomatic and supportive.